sudarshan85/learning-agent/README.md

-# Source for my Blog
+# My Blog: Learning Agent's Journal

 This repository is the source which holds all the content for my [blog](sudarshan85.github.io).
 It is published using [Github Pages](https://pages.github.com/) and [Hugo](https://gohugo.io/)